-Edurant (rilpivirine) is an antiviral medication that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Edurant is an antiviral medicine that prevents human immunodeficiency virus (HIV) from multiplying in your body.

 Before you take Edurant, tell your doctor if you have liver disease (including hepatitis B or C), kidney disease, a history of depression or mental illness, or if you have ever taken any HIV medication in the past.

 Do not take Edurant as your only HIV medication.
-Edurant must be used in combination with other HIV medicines that your doctor has prescribed.
+Rilpivirine must be used in combination with other HIV medicines that your doctor has prescribed.